“Incognito” is the resulting performance about Fosberg’s emotion-packed personal journey of self-discovery.

 Fosberg, who is a professional performing artist, has been performing “Incognito” since 2001 across the United States to critical acclaim.
 He recently released his memoir, “Incognito: An American Odyssey of Race & Self-Discovery,” which delves more deeply into his personal account of familial discovery upon which the one-man play is based.

 In an ever-growing multiracial, multicultural world, Fosberg’s story has universal appeal.
 The performance promises to have something for everyone with its many-layered tale, whether it’s the quest to find a father, the impact of divorce, or the difficulties of race and acceptance based on the idea of how identities are constructed.

 The free performance for the community is being sponsored by Danville High School as part of its Black History Month activities.
 It is being made possible by the donors of the Danville Public School Foundation, Mervis Industries and the HALO Project of Presence United Samaritans Medical Center’s Foundation.

 “The high school has a tradition of bringing in an event for Black History Month, so we believe this performance will fill that need perfectly,” Richard said.

-DANVILLE — The Danville Public School Foundation will present a free public performance of “Incognito,” a one-man play starring Michael Sidney Fosberg.
-The performance will begin at 6 p.m.
+COMING UP The Danville Public School Foundation will present a free public performance of "Incognito," a one-man play starring Michael Sidney Fosberg.
+The performance will be held at 6 p.m.
 Jan.
-23, in Dick Van Dyke Auditorium at Danville High School.
+23, at the Dick Van Dyke Auditorium of Danville High School.